National Advisory Board

 Usama has published over 100 technical articles on data mining, data science, AI/ML, and databases.
 He holds over 30 patents and is a fellow of both the Association for the Advancement of Artificial Intelligence (AAAI) and the Association for Computer Machinery (ACM).

 Krisztián Flautner (BSE CE ’96, MSE CSE ’98, PhD CSE ’01)

-Krisztián is the CEO of Banzai Cloud, a startup whose “hybrid any-cloud platform” radically simplifies how enterprises can deploy and manage their private clouds based on Cloud Native technologies.
-Previously, Kris was general manager of the Internet of Things Business and VP of Research and Development at ARM, where he was focused on new business opportunities and the proliferation of ARM technologies.
+Krisztián Flautner was most recently the CEO of Banzai Cloud, a startup whose “hybrid any-cloud platform” radically simplifies how enterprises can deploy and manage their private clouds based on Cloud Native technologies.
+Previously, Flautner was general manager of the Internet of Things Business and VP of Research and Development at ARM, where he was focused on new business opportunities and the proliferation of ARM technologies.
 He received a PhD in computer science and engineering, along with a number of other degrees, from the University of Michigan.

 David Leinweber (BA Economics & History ’09 – Vanderbilt, MBA ’14)

-Prior to Ascent Cloud and The Ascent Group and LevelEleven, David was the Director of Marketing at New World Systems, a provider of public safety and local government software, where his responsibilities included industry analysis, product strategy, and product marketing.
-Prior to New World, David worked for Accenture as an IT Consultant within their Federal Services division in Washington, D.C.
+Prior to Ascent Cloud and The Ascent Group, David was the Director of Marketing at New World Systems, a provider of public safety and local government software which had a successful exit to a Fortune 500 software company.
+Prior to New World, he worked for Accenture as an IT Consultant within their Federal Services division in Washington, D.C.
 In that role, David worked with the U.S. Department of Education to design and build enterprise web applications to provide $134B in student aid to over 20M borrowers.

 Shaalu Mehra (BS Physics ’92 – Notre Dame, MSE CSE ’96, J.D. ’98 – Columbia University)